Azaze7/SW2-INFILTR8/README.md

 | Tailwind | Library | Utility-first CSS framework for rapidly building custom user interfaces.
 [Used for Frontend].|

 ## 💾 Install Instructions
-1. After pulling GitHub code, open terminal.
+1. After pulling GitHub code (via your preferred method), open the terminal.

 2. `cd` into the folder called "my-app":
     ```bash